callmeteus/teusbot/README.md

 A StreamCraft chat bot that integrates with StreamLabs

 How to run it:
+- Clone the source
+- Install using `npm install`
-- Define the env vars
+- Define the required environment vars
   - **STREAMLABS_ID**: StreamLabs application ID
   - **STREAMLABS_SECRET**: StreamLabs application secret
-- Run *app/index.js*
+- Run using `npm start`